Kenmore Air and its Lake Union neighbors clash over landing area on crowded body of water

 “Kenmore Air wants to take over 1.2 million sq. ft. of Lake Union to build an off-limits, dedicated runway that will divide the lake in two,” reads the website of Save Lake Union, whose members contend that Kenmore is pushing for a dedicated runway so it can expand the number of daily takeoffs and landings.
 Currently, Kenmore Air has up to 50 daily flights out of Lake Union during the peak summer season.

-“If there’s a dedicated runway out there, this is not going to be a lake for the public–it’s going to be an airport,” said Save Lake Union member Peter Erickson, which represents a handful of lakeside businesses and houseboat associations.
+“If there’s a dedicated runway out there, this is not going to be a lake for the public — it’s going to be an airport,” said Peter Erickson of Save Lake Union, which represents a handful of lakeside businesses and houseboat associations.
 “There’s a lot of [other] users on the lake and they’re all feeling like they are being preempted by a privately owned company.”

 John Gowey, Kenmore Air’s director of flight operations, said Kenmore isn’t planning on expanding operations and isn’t looking for a dedicated runway on Lake Union.